cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 ---
 layout: post
-title: "Preventing outages with pkill's new --require-handler"
+title: "Preventing outages with pkill's new --require-handler flag"
 description: "A safer approach to using signals in production systems, avoiding service outages when signal handlers are removed."
 ---